wlinna/Arkhados/README.md

 player can't end up inside or on top of wall with movement spells like Rocket Jump or Firewalk.

-**Add fog of war** This is very important because combined with walls it allows many new tactics that would otherwise be impossible.
+**Improve fog of war** Arkhados has fog of war but it should be improved visually and perhaps optimized.
+One way to optimize it would be to make framebuffer smaller but so far I've failed to do that.

 **Add nice trail effects**
 Shotgun and machinegun bullets would look lot nicer if they had some